 Final Note

-There is plenty of competition with respect to fishing Lake Trout.
+There is plenty of competition concerning fishing Lake Trout.
 With fisheries breeding these fish, the trout population has increased.
-So if you love fishing, grab your fishing gear and go hunting the Salvelinus namaycush.
+So, if you love fishing, grab your fishing gear and go hunting the Salvelinus namaycush.